Victordebrito2293/Victordebrito2293/README.md

 > **Technology is a tool.**
 >
-> The real work is understanding the problem, creating the right experience, and turning an idea into something people can actually use.
+> Tools evolve.
+Technologies change.
+What remains is the ability to understand problems, create meaningful experiences, and build solutions that matter.

 ---